iamrbn/Mastodon-Widget/README.md

       'ivory@tapbots.social',
       'mvan231@mastodon.social',
       'IceCubesApp@mastodon.online'
       ];
 ```

 #### Widget Parameter (_Optional_)
+Select your favorite users via `favUsers` array and / or select it individual for every single widget via widget parameter.

 ### Selfupdate Function
 The Script updates itself[^1]

 ### On the first run
-It downloads a module and two images from this github repo and saves it in the "Mastodon-Widget" directory.
+It downloads a module and three images from this github repo and saves it in the "Mastodon-Widget" directory.
 <img title="mastodonModule example icon" src="Images/jsModule.png" width="50"/>  <img title="mastodon icon" src="Images/mastodon.png" width="42"/> <img title="mastodon icon with 10% opacity" src="Images/mastodon_10.png" width="42"/>

 ```